 Top activities in October 2023

-Most of Vienna’s delights are available all the year.
+Most of Vienna’s tours, concerts, museums and similar remain available all year.
 But what can October offer in particular?

 Exhibitions